vito-royeca/ManaGuide/README.md

 # Mana Guide
-An iOS app database of Magic: The Gathering cards.
+A mobile app of Magic: The Gathering cards.
 This is the  successor to the [Decktracker](https://github.com/jovito-royeca/Decktracker) project.

 ## Submodules
 - [ManaKit](https://github.com/jovito-royeca/ManaKit)